National Clinical Impact Award: Administration

-The administration of the scheme nationally is in the hands of the Advisory Committee on Clinical Excellence Awards.
+The administration of the scheme nationally is in the hands of the Advisory Committee on Clinical Impact Awards.
+There is a small DHSC Secretariat with the governance of the scheme overseen by a Chair and national Medical Director, both of whom are Public Ministerial Appointees.
+Between 2018 and 2024 during the reforms of the scheme the Chair was Dr Stuart Dollow and since 2020 the Medical Director has been Professor Kevin Davies.
+In 2024 Dr Vinay Patroe was appointed as the new Chair.

+Local awards are administered solely by local NHS Trusts and not at any national level.
 There are 12 levels of award.
-Levels 1-8 are awarded locally by employing NHS Trusts, and levels 10-12 (silver, gold and platinum hereafter) are awarded nationally.
-Level 9 awards can be awarded locally or nationally, and are referred to as bronze.
+Levels 1-8 are awarded locally in various formats by employing NHS Trusts, and levels 10-12 (silver, gold and platinum hereafter) were awarded nationally.
+These national awards have been replaced by the National 1 to 3 awards.
+Level 9 awards previously could be awarded locally by Trusts with the same value as a national bronze award, which was awarded nationally.
 In 2016-17 awards were worth £2,986 for level one, £35,832 for bronze, £47,110 for silver, £58,888 for gold and £76,554 for platinum annually.
-Payments are pensionable.
-Consultants have to reapply after 5 years and a small minority lose their award.
+Payments for these awards were pensionable until 2018 for local awards and 2022 for national awards.
+Consultants have to reapply after 5 years.
 25,300 consultants in England and Wales (54%) received a local or national excellence award in 2016-17.
-Rates have not increased since 2010 and the number of awards has been reduced.
-Rules have changed so that renewal is no longer automatic.
 Radical changes or abolition were repeatedly suggested as part of the consultant contract negotiations from 2010 and in 2018 radical changes to the local scheme were agreed between NHS Employers and the British Medical Association.
-New points will be time limited for between one and three years, the award will not be pensionable and will paid annually by lump sum.
-These changes will not apply to the national scheme.
+New points are now time limited for between one and three years, the award will not be pensionable and will paid annually by lump sum.
+Legacy awards are unchanged if awarded prior to 2018.

-Applicants are assessed in five areas:
+These changes did not apply to the national scheme.